 - Use the Up and Down buttons to prioritize the rules as desired.

-- If any attribute is not required to match, the associated rule can be deleted using the Delete button.
+- If any attribute is not required to match, delete the associated rule using the Delete button.

 Map Operational Data